tur-learning/CIS1051-python/docs/03_setup.md

 this will run a Docker container, in detached mode, with the promised dev environment accessible from the browser.

-After the [alnoda/python-workspace](https://hub.docker.com/r/alnoda/python-workspace) Docker image has been pulled (just the first time) and the Docker container is up and runnig, go to <localhost:8020>
+After the [alnoda/python-workspace](https://hub.docker.com/r/alnoda/python-workspace) Docker image has been pulled (just the first time) and the Docker container is up and running, go to [localhost:8020](localhost:8020)

 ![Docker alnoda](https://raw.githubusercontent.com/tur-learning/CIS1051-python/gh-pages/lectures/notebooks/img/docker_alnoda.png)

-From there open the `Terminal` (CLI) webapp and first of all, clone the repo[tur-learning/CIS1051-python](https://github.com/tur-learning/CIS1051-python/tree/master)
+From there open the `Terminal` webapp (CLI) and first of all, clone the repo [tur-learning/CIS1051-python](https://github.com/tur-learning/CIS1051-python/tree/master)

     git clone https://github.com/tur-learning/CIS1051-python.git